hamkerlab/Dinkelbach2022_ANNarchyAutoTuning/README.md

 ## Creating/Adding an own dataset

 By default, the configuration of the article (*article.csv*) is used.
 If you want to create an own set, you need to execute *python configurations.py [number]* where number is the number of configurations which should be generated.
 Then you need to replace *article.csv* in line 4 of the shell script (*run.sh*) by *configurations.csv*

+## annarchy.json file

+The *annarchy.json* file is intended to manipulate the ANNarchy compilation process for CPUs (*openmp*) and GPUs (*cuda*).
+The file contains a multi-level dictionary which can be used to manipulate the compiler executable (*compiler* field) and additional flags (*flags* field).
+If multiple GPU devices are available, the used device can be determined by the *device* field.
+As sometimes the CUDA SDK is not installed in the default path, the library directory can be set manually in the *path* field.